patrickpr/trapdirector/doc/01-install.md

 1. Move the `trapdirector` directory to the modules directory (`/usr/share/icingaweb2/modules` by default).
 1. `trapdirector/mibs/` directory must be writable by the icinga web user for web GUI MIB upload to function.

+Note : directory in modules directory MUST be named 'trapdirector' or you will have errors.

 Automatic installation
 -----------------